webguru103/smooch-docs/pages/faq/slack.md

 ## I’m trying to write a message to my users but I’m having this error: "This channel isn't linked to a Smooch user, your command has no power here!"

-Only channels created by smooch and having the prefix #sk- can accept the command “/sk”.
+Only channels created by Smooch and having the prefix #sk- can accept the command “/sk”.
 The dispatch channel that you choose on our dashboard can’t be used to answer a customer directly.

 ## How does your Slack integration work?
 When you integrate Slack with Smooch, we let you designate a channel to be the "dispatch" channel.